modbas/mad76/doc/teachmad76io/teachmad76io.md

     | 5V  | in     | 1       | 3Y     | 5V power supply for microcontroller ($\mu$C) and radio controller of RC (originally from battery) |
     | GND | in     | 2       | GND1-4 | ground                                                                                            |

--   Center connector for motor control (thrust and braking)
+-   Lower connector for motor control (thrust and braking)

     | pin                | in/out | SV1 pin | MCP42010 | function                                                               |
     |:-------------------|:-------|:--------|:---------|:-----------------------------------------------------------------------|